vykt/liblain/README.md

 ### GETTING STARTED:

 To get started, take a look at <i>docs/markdown/intro.md</i> for quick introduction to commonly used components of Libpwu.
+All libpwu structures can be found in <i>docs/markdown/structs.md</i>.
+All functions provided by libpwu can be found in <i>docs/markdown/functions.md</i>.
+Documentation is available in markdown and roff (manpage) formats.
+The default installation installs only the manpages.
+To install markdown docs, run <i>make install_docs</i>.

 Example implementations of payload injection, function hooking, symbol resolution and more can be found in <i>examples</i>.

-For documentation, see <i>docs</i>.
-Documentation is available in markdown and roff (manpage) formats.
-I recommend starting with a read of <i>structs.md</i>.
-The default installation will install manpages only; to install markdown docs run <i>make install_docs</i>